Camp Fire (2018): Pre-fire prevention efforts

 Residential development into wilderness areas, known as the wildland–urban interface (WUI), requires increased state resources to safeguard these communities.
-To recoup associated costs, California imposed a special fee on property owners in WUI zones; however, the fee was largely unpopular, with assemblyman Devon Mathis (Republican) claiming "not one cent has gone to putting more boots on the ground".
+To recoup associated costs, California imposed a special fee on property owners in WUI zones; the fee was largely unpopular, with assemblyman Devon Mathis stating "not one cent has gone to putting more boots on the ground".
 The fee was suspended and repealed by the California State Legislature in July 2017.

 Initially, much of the fire-fee revenue funded existing fire programs; the process of building out new prevention programs was slow, but the revenue did fund projects such as secondary evacuation routes and fuel reduction zones.
-In August 2018, three months before the fire, fire safe councils in the Paradise region were awarded $5 million in grants from the fire prevention programs to pay for fuel reduction and education projects.
+In August 2018, three months before the fire, fire safe councils in the Paradise region were given $5 million in grants from the fire prevention programs to pay for fuel reduction and education projects.

 Despite years of fuel reduction funded by special fees, numerous wildfires ravaged wildland–urban communities.
 Investigations found that PG&E power line failures during high winds had caused many of the fires.
 Utilities have the ability to disable dangerous power lines; however, the nearly 100-year-old transmission lines required intentional manual effort.
 PG&E shut off residential power to some customers, particularly in Paradise, in the days leading up to the fire.
 Following the 2017 North Bay fires, PG&E adopted a policy that precluded shutting off lines carrying more than 115 kV due to the number of customers who would be adversely affected by such a shutdown.